redpesk-samples/helloworld-binding/README.md

 - password: root

-### Running a redpesk® image
+### Running a redpesk image

-Here we are, you are about to run the redpesk® image.
+Here we are, you are about to run the redpesk image.
 This section will deal with both types of image: x86_64 & aarch64.

 - **qemu-x86_64**

-First of all unzip the archive you have just downloaded to retrieve the redpesk® image.
+First of all unzip the archive you have just downloaded to retrieve the redpesk image.

 ```bash
 xz -d --verbose ${RP_IMAGE}